Dogs Off-leash

 Need to Know

-Know your ability and don't bite off more of this trail than you can handle.
-Some sections are remote and offer few bailout options.
+Know your ability and your endurance, and don't bite off more of this trail than you can handle on this route.
+Some sections are very remote and offer no good options for bailout.

 Description

-The Virgin River Rim Trail is a classic southern Utah ride and provides amazing views of Zion National Park.
+The Virgin River Rim Trail is a classic southern Utah ride and provides expansive views over Zion National Park.

-Most people do this ride in sections since the entire ride can take 7 to 10 hours and require a big shuttle.
-If you can get the shuttle setup though it is worth it from July through September.
-The last section on the trail has some amazing fall colors since you'll be weaving through vast aspen forest.
+Most people do this ride in sections, since the entire thing can take 7 to 10 hours and requires a big shuttle.
+If you can get the shuttle setup though, the full ride it is very much worth it during the season July-September.
+The last section on the trail has some amazing fall colors as it weaves through vast aspen forest.

 Virgin River Rim Trail: Strawberry Point to Cascade Falls